|

 One source reported on a sociolinguistic study on the status of the Telugu language among the Indians of South Africa.
 This extensive report concluded that the Telugu language was only a cultural relic, no longer being spoken as a home language.
 A few older individuals still know the language.
 Indians of Telugu extraction speak English as a mother tongue.
 This also appears to be the case for the Indian community as a whole.

+It does appear that there is some retention of some artifacts of the cultural heritage of the various "communities" in India.
 For instance, there are different kinds of wedding ceremonies and festival practices.
 These don't seem to create definitive or exclusive barriers of identity between the families of different original languages or ethnic heritage.

 Indian Informant

-I had a chance to speak with an unrelated Indian informant, who for a while attended a Bible Study group I attend.
-He is a Christian convert from a Hindu family.
-He filled in one matter I wanted to be sure about, and that is whether a Christian convert would be accepted into his original Indian family who remain Hindu or Jain, etc. He said that in general there is no problem.
-This report matches what my aforementioned friend's Indian acquaintances have told him.
-In regard to my question about the Muslims being a separate ethnicity, my Indian friend replied that yes, of course, the Muslims are "something else again."
+I had a chance to discuss this question with an Indian informant, whom I knew personally.
+He is a convert to Christian faith from a Hindu family.
+I asked him whether a Christian convert would be accepted into his original Indian family who remain Hindu or Jain, etc. He said that in general there is no problem.

 Indian Business People

-In observing and talking with Hindu business people in Johannesburg, I have further found that they (at least some) do not even observe the Hindu food rules that we knew from our East African Indian communities.
+In observing and talking with Hindu business people in Johannesburg, I have further found that they (at least some) do not observe the Hindu food rules that we knew from our East African Indian communities.
 The East African Indians maintained contacts with their respective Indian ethnic and language communities.
 They continue speaking and teaching their languages, even sending children for high school and/or university in India.

 It seems that in South Africa the religious differences among Indians, like the different sects of Hinduism, Sikhism or Jainism, are minimal and not a primary identifying factor for them as an ethnicity.
 This differs radically from the situation we lived with for 25 years in Kenya.